 Angela co-leads a women’s Bible study at her church and serves on the leadership team of her local Christian writers’ group, Wordsowers.
 She enjoys the ocean, beautiful sunrises and sunsets and hopes to someday ride in a hot air balloon.
 Her aim in life is to love God and love others.
 She is a contributor to The Benefit Package, a devotional compilation.

 Learn more at her Website Facebook Twitter Instagram

 About Me I am a retired librarian and I now support books and authors through my reviews.

 About the Book

-I received a complimentary copy of this book from the author and Barbour Publishing and was under no obligation to post a favorable review.
+I received a copy of this book from the author and Celebrate Lit.
+There was no obligation for a positive review.
+These are my own thoughts.

 About the Author

 Marguerite Martin Gray enjoys history especially when combined with fiction.
 An avid traveler and reader, she teaches Spanish and French and has degrees in Spanish, French, and Journalism from Trinity University in San Antonio, Texas.
 She received her MA in English from Hardin-Simmons University in Abilene, Texas.
 Presently, she lives in north Louisiana with her husband and rescue cats.

 I have always loved history, probably because my father took me to every historical site he could find on our travels.
 As I listened to him tell the story of our ancestors to a group of tourists at our Antebellum home, I suddenly realized that he was weaving tales about my own blood line.
 Very soon after that I flew to Charleston, South Carolina and began my research.
 From that first of many trips, my Revolutionary Faith Series arrived.